This country-specific Q&A provides an overview of International Arbitration laws and regulations applicable in Qatar.

-Qatar is signatory to the following international treaties that are relevant to the recognition and enforcement of foreign arbitration awards:
+Qatar is also a signatory to the following arbitration-related treaties and conventions:

-International Centre for Settlement of Investor Disputes Convention (ICSID Convention) as of 14 February 2011, under Emiri Decree No. 5 of 2011 issued on 14 February 2011;
+ICSID Convention of 1966 – International Centre for Settlement of Investment Disputes Convention, which was ratified by virtue of Emiri Decree No. 5 of 2011 issued on 14 February 2011;

-Singapore Mediation Convention of 2018- The United Nations Convention on International Settlement Agreements Resulting from Mediation 2018 (Singapore Convention), under Emiri Decree 79 of 2020.
+Singapore Mediation Convention of 2018- The United Nations Convention on International Settlement Agreements Resulting from Mediation, which was ratified by Emiri Decree 79 of 2020.

 Is the law governing international arbitration in your country based on the UNCITRAL Model Law?
 Are there significant differences between the two?